Speak to a local memory care advisor 24/7: (888) 595-9951

 The Lodge Of Howard Lake

-The Lodge Of Howard Lake excels at providing memory care services in Wright county, Minnesota.
-The Lodge Of Howard Lake offers upscale amenities that include wandering prevention system, daily living assistance and mental games to any seniors with dementia who reside in Howard Lake, MN and nearby areas.
-The Lodge Of Howard Lake is situated at 445 First St E, 55349 zip code and can possibly allow Medicaid and Medicare to cover some fees associated with its care.
+The Lodge Of Howard Lake specializes in providing memory care services in Wright county, Minnesota.
+The Lodge Of Howard Lake offers luxurious amenities that include individual meal planning, regular checks for weight loss and gain and special Alzheimer’s programs to decrease frustration to any older adults with dementia who reside in Howard Lake, MN and nearby areas.
+The Lodge Of Howard Lake is situated at 445 First St E, 55349 zip code and may allow Medicaid and Medicare to pay for some costs associated with its care.

 Heritage Place